scimad/scimad.github.io/_posts/2019-06-05-starting-opengl.markdown

 ---
 In this post I will show you how to write a simple OpenGL code and make it working on a Linux machine. *I believe it's not the recommended way, but until I find it out, I will be using C-style coding to learn OpenGL in C++.*

-I have g++ compiler already installed on my Linux machine as part of GNU-GCC.To see if your g++ compiler is installed properly, simply type the following code in the terminal.
+I have g++ compiler already installed on my Linux machine as part of GNU-GCC.
+To see if your g++ compiler is installed properly, simply type the following code in the terminal.

 {% highlight bash%}
 $ g++ -v